SJ0769/Obsidian-Notes-SJ/content/Logic/Kripke's Theory of Truth.md

 See [[Truth in Non-Classical Logics]]

 ## Partial Models
+The following is from [Tarski and Kripke theory of truth](Set%20Theory%20+%20Model%20Theory/Tarski%20and%20Kripke%20theory%20of%20truth.pdf)

 We introduce the notion of 'extension' and 'anti-extension'

 **Extension:** The 'extension' is the set of all sentences that are true in a fixed point model (i.e., a model of Kripke's theory of truth, specifically in the level $\mathscr{L}_{\sigma}$)